Buying a Used Laser

 Sails

 XD kit: Harken vang kit and blocks are tough, and are guaranteed to be tough.
 The other stuff works OK, but don't pay a premium for it.
 Carbon tillers are a matter for personal preference.
 Don't be surprised if the current owner wants to hang on to his/her carbon tiller and gives you a standard alloy one.
-The Gorilla Tiller is heavy just where you don't want excess weight, right at the end of the boat; like the standard alloy tiller, it's useful for selling with a boat.
-At least the standard tiller is light, and encourges you to be gentle on the helm.
+The Gorilla Tiller is heavy just where you don't want excess mass, right at the end of the boat; like the standard alloy tiller, it's only useful for selling with a boat.
+At least the standard tiller is light, and encourages you to be gentle on the helm.
 (See Steve's Boat Whisperer videos to see what I mean.)

 4. Do the deal